nomad-software/x11/README.md

 ## Compiler flags

 ### Required
-You will need to pass linker flags to the compiler to link to the neccessary X11 libraries.
+You will need to pass linker flags to the compiler to link to the neccessary X11 libraries when using these bindings.

-### Building with dub
-To build X11 as a static library using dub use the following command.

-	dub build --build=release